 The First Amendment provides incremental facility capacity of \$75 million, subject to certain conditions.
 The Amended and Restated Credit Agreement, as amended by the First Amendment, includes a number of restrictive covenants that, among other things and in each case subject to certain exceptions and baskets, impose operating and financial restrictions on the Company and the Subsidiary Guarantors, including the ability to incur additional debt; incur liens and encumbrances; make certain restricted payments, including paying dividends on the Company's equity securities or payments to redeem, repurchase, or retire the Company's equity securities (which are subject to our compliance, on a pro forma basis to give effect to the restricted payment, with the fixed charge coverage ratio and consolidated net leverage ratio described below); enter into certain restrictive agreements; make investments, loans and acquisitions; merge or consolidate with any other person; dispose of assets; enter into sale and leaseback transactions; engage in transactions with affiliates; and materially alter the business we conduct.
-The First Amendment requires the Company to maintain a minimum fixed charge coverage ratio of 1.25:1.00 throughout the duration of such agreement.
-Under the First Amendment, the Company is required to comply with a maximum consolidated net leverage ratio of 3.50:1.00.
+The First Amendment, the Company is required to comply with a maximum consolidated net leverage ratio of 3.50:1.00.
 Further, under the First Amendment, in connection with any acquisition by the Company exceeding \$25 million, the Company may elect to increase the maximum permitted consolidated net leverage ratio for the fiscal quarter in which the acquisition occurs and each of the following three fiscal quarters by 0.50:1.00 above the otherwise permitted maximum.
 If the consolidated net leverage ratio is less than 2.50:1:00, there is no limit on the incremental facility.
 The Amended and Restated Credit Agreement also contains customary representations and warranties, affirmative covenants and events of default.
-We believe that we were in compliance with the covenants contained in such agreement as of June 30, 2023.
-On March 10, 2023, the calculation of the fixed charge coverage ratio was amended to specifically exclude from the definition of fixed charges the Company's share repurchases conducted during the third and fourth quarters of 2022.
+On March 10, 2023, the calculation of the fixed charge coverage ratio on the fixed charge coverage ratio on the fixed charge repurchases to 2022.

+As of September 30, 2023, we were not in compliance with the fixed charge coverage ratio required by the Amended and Restated Credit Agreement.
+On November 8, 2023, the Company and the subsidiary guarantors entered into a Waiver with Regions Bank, as administrative agent, and various other lenders, which provided for a one-time waiver of this failure as an event of default.
 Any failure by us to comply with this or another covenant in the future may result in an event of default.
-There can be no assurance that we will be able to continue to comply with this covenant or obtain amendments to avoid future covenant violations, or that such amendments will be available on commercially acceptable terms.
+There can be no assurance that we will be able to continue to comply with this covenant or obtain amendments or waivers to avoid future covenant violations, or that such amendments or waivers will be available on commercially acceptable terms.